 Besides connecting via USB, the AT-LP60 also functions like a regular turntable and will connect to an amplifier or powered speakers using traditional RCA cables.

-Bottom Line: The prospect of taking treasured vinyl collection on the road might have been unfathomable a few years ago, but nowadays it’s actually pretty easy.
+Bottom Line: The prospect of taking the treasured vinyl collection on the road might have been unfathomable a few years ago, but nowadays it’s actually pretty easy.
 This is an amazing gift for the vinyl lovers out there.
 One of those music lover gifts that keeps on giving.

 8. Alesis Nitro Electronic Drum Kit